goalsgame/ueimporter/ueimporter.md

 We simply ignore the entire `Engine`-folder, that gets rid of most of the intermediate and temporary files that is explicitly ignored in `.gitignore`.
-The main drawback with this is that we must remember to manually add files to Plastic, whenever we add anything to `Engine`, or else it will not show up as a pending change.
+The main drawback with this is that we must remember to manually add files to Plastic, whenever we add anything to `Engine`, or else it will not show up as a pending change that can be checked in.
 We can edit files that are already checked into Plastic just fine, they will be detected as changed.

-For our games own modules and plugins it was relatively easy to write ignore rules, mainly because Unreal mostly write files to `Engine` during the setup process and build artifacts all end up in easily idendified intermediate folders.
+For our games own modules and plugins it was relatively easy to write ignore rules, mainly because Unreal write most files to `Engine` during the setup process and build artifacts all end up in easily idendified intermediate folders.

 ### Ignore files and our vendor branch

-Thankfully, the ignore file is irrelevant on our `vendor-unreal-engine` branch, here we always want Plastic to detect all files, so that we can check them in and later have them merged into `main`.
+Thankfully, the ignore file is irrelevant on our `vendor-unreal-engine` branch.
+Here we always want Plastic to detect all files, so that we can check them in and later have them merged into `main`.
-This assumes that you clear out any private files before you start importing a new engine release to the vendor branch.
+This implies that you must clear out any private files before you start importing a new engine release to the vendor branch.
 You should not build or do anything to pollute your workspace here, do that on an upgrade branch after merging with main.